imabby/katacoda-scenarios/docker-basics-images/step5.md

 #### Services

-First of all, services refer to containers' configuration.
+Services refer to a containers' configuration.

-In the case of our Python web app we ran the following command:
+For example, for our Python web app we would only have the one service in the configuration:
-`docker run -p 8000:8000 -d --name mycontainer myimage:mytag`

-In docker compose this would translate to:
 ```
-version: '3'
+version: "3"
 services:
-  mycomposer:
-    container_name: mycontainer
-    image: myimage:mytag
-    ports:
-      - 8000:8000
+  myservice:
+    ...
 ```

 #### Volumes

-Volumes are physical areas of disk space shared between the host and a container, or even between containers.
+Volumes are used to share disk space between the host and a container, or even between containers.
 In other words, a volume is a shared directory in the host, visible from some or all containers.

 There are three types of volumes: anonymous, named, and host ones.
 Docker manages both anonymous and named volumes, automatically mounting them in self-generated directories in the host.